-Taking our Revit models into 3D Max is quite a common thing to do, especially if we want to render the project with a higher quality and realism or if we want to work on animated walkthroughs.
+Taking our Revit models and/or projects into 3D modeling programs like 3D Max or Maya is quite a common thing to do, especially if we want to render the project with a higher quality and realism or if we want to work on animated walkthroughs.
 The process is quite simple and we will describe it here, but we will focus a lot more on what happens when the geometry is imported into 3D Max and on what we need to consider when we do this.
 We will also talk about why 3D Max is a better option for rendering and animating.

 How to export from Revit to 3D Max

 First off, let’s talk about the process of exporting a project from Revit to 3D Max.
 In order to do this, open the 3D view in Revit or a camera view (orthographic views won’t let you export the 3D model), go to the main menu, select Export, choose the FBX file format (which is a common 3D format to export to and a format that 3D Max reads perfectly), give it a name and click on Save.
 As far as the export process goes, this is basically all we need to do.
 The rest is opening the FBX file in 3D Max and working on it, so let’s take a look now at what we will get in 3D max and at some of the reasons to go through this process.